On the exponential stability of Beck's Problem on a star-shaped graph: Completeness, minimality, and R iesz basisness

-Attention is now turned to the completeness, minimality, and Riesz basis properties of the eigenvectors of $T$.
-Recall from Theorem \ref{T-5-3} that the eigenvalues of $T$ are semisimple, so indeed we need only produce results for the eigenvectors.
-As we have already indicated in the Introduction, the proofs use results from the literature, which we collect here as a convenience for the reader.
+Attention is now turned to the completeness and minimality properties as well as to the Riesz basisness of the eigenvectors of $\mathcal{T}$.
+Recall from Theorem \ref{T-5-3} that the eigenvalues of $\mathcal{T}$ are semisimple, so indeed we need only produce results for the eigenvectors.

+As we have already indicated in the Introduction, the proofs use operator results from the literature, which we collect here as a convenience for the reader.
 The first, Lemma \ref{thm04abc}, is actually a sharper version of \cite[Theorem V.8.1]{GohbergKrein1969}, as detailed in \cite[Section V.8]{GohbergKrein1969}, while the third is based -- in a slightly modified form -- on \cite[Theorem 1.1]{xu2005expansion}.
-The proof of the second result, Lemma \ref{thm04abcd}, on the minimality property may be taken, for example, from the proof of \cite[Lemma 2.4]{MalamudEtAl2012}. \begin{lemma} Let $K$ be a compact skewadjoint operator on $\mathbb{X}$ with $\operatorname{ker}K=\left\{0\right\}$, and let $S$ be a real operator on $\mathbb{X}$ which has finite rank.
+The proof of the second result, Lemma \ref{thm04abcd}, on the minimality property may be taken, e.g., from the proof of \cite[Lemma 2.4]{MalamudEtAl2012}. \begin{lemma} Let $\mathcal{K}$ be a compact skewadjoint operator on a Hilbert space $\mathbb{X}$ with $\operatorname{Ker}\mathcal{K}=\left\{0\right\}$, and let $\mathcal{S}$ be a real operator on $\mathbb{X}$ which has finite rank.
 Let

 for $\beta\geq 0$.
-Then the root vectors of the operator $A$ are complete in $\mathbb{X}$. \end{lemma}
+Then the root vectors of the operator $\mathcal{A}$ are complete in $\mathbb{X}$. \end{lemma}

-\begin{lemma} Let $A$ be a compact operator on $\mathbb{X}$ and $\operatorname{ker}A=\left\{0\right\}$.
-Then the root vectors of $A$ are minimal in $\mathbb{X}$. \end{lemma}
+\begin{lemma} Let $\mathcal{A}$ be a compact operator on $\mathbb{X}$ and $\operatorname{Ker}\mathcal{A}=\left\{0\right\}$.
+Then the root vectors of $\mathcal{A}$ are minimal in $\mathbb{X}$. \end{lemma}